diqidoq/jass/README.md

  > _Stop learning frameworks.
 Start building web apps._ :+1:

-A simple utility first type of "describe your style as class" tiny CSS framework started in 2012 to use as an easy out-of-the-box "nailing" and minimal framework, to use from the bottom up or, to use for required framework overrides without hassling with your main CSS framework, main CMS or HTML-template-creating systems like CMS' by using a creative class group naming approach easy to learn and to reuse for each project.
-For example: Adds the missing feature to Boostrap 3 to override some spaces with simple and understandable CSS classes for individual html blocks inherited or not-inherited from the given Bootstrap rythm.
+A simple utility first type of "describe your style as class" CSS framework started in 2012.
+Refactored in 2023 to keep being cross browser compatible back to 2009.
+As an easy out-of-the-box styling layer from the bottom up by using a creative class group naming approach easy to learn and to reuse for each project.

 > [!NOTE]
 > Great to see that the margin/padding altering extension classes (e.g. mr1, pr2) based on the grid space have found its way into **Bootstrap v4 and v5**.
 And great to see that a CSS framework like **tailwindcss** has taken over this utility first approach here into a fully-fledged CSS framework in 2017.
 Just would have been nice to credit it all somewhere.
 I published this qcss idea in 2012. :) Without maintaining it carefully enough.
 So it's OK ;-)